BenC0/Pets-PowerBI-Visualisation-Table/README.md

 ## To Do

-1. Totals Row
-2. Ranking based on specified column
+1. Ranking based on specified column